yuxinguo13/capstone_project/README.md

 # Nerfies

-This is the repository that contains source code for the [Nerfies website](https://nerfies.github.io).
+This is the repository that contains source code for the [DSC Capstone Project B12-4]([https://nerfies.github.io](https://yuxinguo13.github.io/capstone_project/)).

 If you find Nerfies useful for your work please cite:
 ```